Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 sudo docker run -p 80:80 -v ${PWD}/.data/www:/var/www/html farmos
 ```
 You should refer to this [guide](https://farmos.org/development/docker/) on FarmOS offical website for more details
+### Configure FarmOS
+you can refer to this online [guide](https://www.linode.com/docs/guides/install-farmos/) to help you configure FarmOS installtion
 ### Add weather station as a sensor on FarmOS
 First make sure Sensor Module on FarmOS is enabled , you can enable and add module via the development branch